Peregrine reimagines traditional Iftar feast

 Photo by Forrest Mason

-Tuesday, Feb.
-17, is the first day of Ramadan, and one of Raleigh’s best new restaurants is offering a three-course Iftar meal through the end of Ramadan, March 19.
+The start of Ramadan depends on the sighting of the crescent moon, which may take place as early as Tuesday, Feb.
+17, and one of Raleigh’s best new restaurants is offering a three-course Iftar meal through the end of Ramadan, March 19.
 Peregrine chef + co-owner Saif Rahman’s take on the traditional Muslim meal eaten after sundown during Ramadan will feature Peregrine’s signature “first-generation American food.”

 Expect dishes like field pea fritters and smoked tomato jam, milk-braised lamb shank, black eyed pea Fattoush salad, and warm baklava with green cardamom ice cream to finish.